Onramp

 Best practices

-- Send the fiat payment promptly after creating the transaction; monitor quote validity
+- Send the fiat payment promptly after creating the transaction and monitor quote validity.

-- Ensure the source bank account is verified and matches the request
+- Ensure the source bank account is verified and matches the transaction request.

-- Keep records of payment instructions, confirmations, and supporting documents
+- Retain records of deposit instructions, payment confirmations, and any supporting documents.

-- Track transaction status via API or webhooks; set alerts for failures
+- Track transaction status via the API or Webhooks and set alerts for potential failures.

 Troubleshooting

-- Invalid or expired quote: generate a new quote and retry
+- Invalid or expired quote: generate a new Quote and retry the transaction.